tommyshado/waiter_webapp/README.md

 # Waiters webapp

 Hello everyone, welcome to the Waiters webapp.
 I built this app for waiters to schedule a minimum of three days and maximum of five to work within a week.
-I also built this app for an admin to be able to clear the schedule for a new week.
+I also built this app for an admin to view the scheduled days by the waiters and also clear the schedule for a new week.

 ## Badge
 [![Node.js CI](https://github.com/tommyshado/waiter_webapp/actions/workflows/node.js.yml/badge.svg)](https://github.com/tommyshado/waiter_webapp/actions/workflows/node.js.yml)